 If you’re married, the community spouse (that’s the spouse who does not presently require Medicaid) is allowed by law to keep for himself or herself a portion of the couples’ countable resources.
 This portion of their resources (aka “assets”) is called the Community Spouse Resource Allowance, or “CSRA”.
 Each year this CSRA amount ($$$) is adjusted to reflect inflation.

 Calculating the CSRA is a challenge.
-You must total up everything of value owned by either spouse individually or jointly with others (including each spouse) and divide that number by fifty (50%) percent.
-There is a maximum dollar amount that the community spouse is allowed to keep with the balance being subject to spenddown unless it is protected.
+You must total up everything of value owned by each spouse individually and/or jointly with others (including each spouse) and divide that number by fifty (50%) percent.
+There is a maximum dollar amount that the community spouse can keep with the balance being subject to spend down unless it is protected.
 Maximizing your CSRA and protecting the excess CSRA is where I come in for you.

 A community Spouse may also be entitled to all or a portion of the institutional spouse’s income and/or a monthly/annual income allowance.
 This income allowance is called the Minimum Monthly Maintenance Allowance or “MMMNA”.

 There is a standard two-part formula to calculate the “MMMNA”.
 This formula provides both a minimum and a maximum income allowance for the community spouse to live on to pay bills.
-From this allowance the community spouse will have to pay all of their living expenses (food, rent, mortgage, utilities, car payments, etc).
-In a state like New Jersey their income allowance may not be enough to cover all their bills.
-If that’s the case then a number of strategic initiatives will have to be evaluated.
+From this allowance the community spouse will have to pay all their living expenses (food, rent, mortgage, utilities, car payments, etc.).
+In a state like New Jersey, their income allowance may not be enough to cover all their bills.
+If that’s the case, then several strategic initiatives will have to be evaluated.
 Here again, you will need to act quickly in order to achieve maximum benefits.

-Maybe you or a loved one lives alone (ie, Mom, Dad, Sibling, ex-spouse, Friend).
-Because of death, divorce or a choice never to have married a loved one or friend is living alone.
-Is there anything that can be done for him or her to protect their resources in a crisis situation?
+Maybe you or a loved one lives alone (i.e, Mom, Dad, Sibling, ex-spouse, Friend).
+Because of death, divorce or a choice never to have married, you or a loved one or friend is living alone.
+Is there anything that can be done to protect the resources of a single person in a crisis situation?
 The short answer remains, “YES”, but again you must act promptly.
 Time is not your ally.

-As an Elder Law attorney throughout New Jersey I work with the Medicaid program daily.
+As an Elder Law attorney working throughout New Jersey, I live with the Medicaid programs daily.
 Medicaid is a maze.
 It’s a system that offers tremendous benefits and value if you can achieve eligibility.
-Knowing how to get you eligibility without losing all of your money is where I come in.
+Knowing how to get you eligibility without losing all your money is where I come in.

-You’ll never be told about the strategies I’m offering to you by a nursing home or the Medicaid Companies they refer vulnerable families and individuals to.
-As I’ve mentioned elsewhere on this site.
-BEWARE OF THE MEDICAID APPLICATION COMPANIES THAT A NURSING HOME OR ASSISTED LIVING RECOMMENDS.
+You’ll never be told about the strategies I’m offering to you by a nursing home or the Medicaid Companies and attorneys they refer vulnerable families and individuals to.
+As I’ve mentioned elsewhere on this site, BEWARE OF THE MEDICAID APPLICATION COMPANIES THAT A NURSING HOME OR ASSISTED LIVING RESIDENCE RECOMMENDS.

-They are in collusion with MANY of the nursing homes, receive referral fee’s and couldn’t care less about you!
-They are not staffed by attorneys and if they have offered you legal advice email me or call in an advocate in confidence about their advice and you experience with them.
+They are in collusion with MANY of the nursing homes, receive referral fees and couldn’t care less about you!
+They are not staffed by attorneys and if they have offered you legal advice email me or call me in confidence about their advice and you experience with them.
 It is illegal for them to do so.

-I invite you to call me personally today toll-free at (855) 376-529 or email me at firstname.lastname@example.org.
-We’ll look at your emergency crissis situation and I’ll explain your options.
-Armed with the information I’ll give you, together we can make an informed decision.
-Don’t delay another moment.
+I invite you to reach out today toll-free at (855) 376-5291 or email me at firstname.lastname@example.org.
+We’ll examine your emergency crisis situation and I’ll try my best to explain your crisis planning options in simple terms.
+Armed with the information, together we can make an informed decision.
+Don’t delay.